 We are incentivizing alternative transportation to limit our parking presence, as well as to encourage environmental responsibility.
 All participants who carpool, use transit, and/or walk or bike to this event will be entered into a drawing to win prizes.
 This years prizes and more coming!:

 LIFE is an annual one-day seminar that provides leadership development and networking opportunities for the Colorado, Wyoming and New Mexico region.
 The goals of the event include:

 - Developing leadership skills & competence

 - Stimulating dialog and reflection on leadership issues and concepts

 - Encouraging networking

 - Building and strengthening the community of professionals connected to public and environmental health in our region

-Who should attend?This event is OPEN to the PUBLIC, and draws people from a variety of diverse sectors and communities.
+This event is OPEN to the PUBLIC, and draws people from a variety of diverse sectors and communities.
 It is primarily intended for those who work to create and sustain the health and well-being of people and the environment, and for those who are interested in developing and refining their leadership skills.
 It is NOT limited to members of the host organizations or their graduates.

 In 2004, the Regional Institute for Health and Environmental Leadership (RIHEL) began Autumn in Aspen as an annual continuing leadership education event for friends and alumni of our institute.
-This 14th annual event continues that tradition under the event name Leadership is for Everyone (LIFE), and for the sixth time includes co-hosts, this year the Colorado Society for Public Health Education (COSOPHE), the Colorado Environmental Health Association (CEHA), and the Public Health Nurses Association of Colorado (PHNAC).
+This 16th annual event continues that tradition under the event name Leadership is for Everyone (LIFE), and for the eight time includes co-hosts, this year the Colorado Environmental Health Association (CEHA).